rossberg/camp/README.txt

 * To add a folder to the database, either drag it onto the browser, or select it manually the old-fashioned way using the ADD button at the bottom.
 A folder added this way is called a *root*.
-You can add as many roots as you want, as long as none is a super- or sub-folder of another.
+You can add as many roots as you want, as long as they don't overlap, i.e., none is a super- or sub-folder of another on your drive.

 * Once added, Camp will happily scan the new root and all its sub-folders for audio files and playlists.
 A scan in progress is indicated by the big yellow